Our patients can now manage their healthcare and access a range of services at the touch of a button thanks to the NHS App.

-Patients who have a mobile phone number registered with our services will be offered their letter digitally.
-If the digital letter is not accessed within 24 hours or there is no mobile number held on file, then a postal letter will be automatically sent.
+Patients who have a mobile phone number registered with our services will be invited to access their appointment information digitally.
+If the digital appointment information is not accessed within 24 hours or there is no mobile number held on file, then a postal letter will be automatically sent.

 This will mean that patients will be able to view their Outpatient and Endoscopy appointment details on their smartphone, tablet or computer as well as being able to request to cancel or rebook the appointment.